tmshv/waterfront/data/about.en.md

 # About

-Waterfront is an international interdisciplinary project implemented by the Street Art Research Institute and the Danish Cultural Institute in St. Petersburg.
+Waterfront is an international interdisciplinary project implemented jointly with the Danish Cultural Institute in St. Petersburg.
 The focus of Waterfront project is the city's embankments, coastal areas and the problems related to their use.

 ## Context

-Waterfront: neighbourhood&community is an international interdisciplinary project implemented by the Institute of Street Art Research and the Danish Institute of Culture in St. Petersburg.
+Waterfront: neighbourhood&community is an international interdisciplinary project implemented jointly the Danish Institute of Culture in St. Petersburg.
 The focus of Waterfront: neighbourhood&community is the city's embankments, coastal areas and the problems related to their use.

 Many Russian cities are traditionally located near the water: some of them are situated on the shores of the seas and bays, the others are separated by rivers or stand next to artificial reservoirs.
 In each of these cities, coastal areas become a place of concentration of local residents and tourists.
 Water spaces are in the public domain, but they are generally managed and maintained by local authorities without the involvement of local residents.
 This authoritarian approach, when local communities are excluded from the landscaping and improvement process, results in controversial projects that do not always meet the real needs of residents.